Measter/MFL/OVERVIEW.md

 Swaps the top `N` values with the `N` values below them.
 Defaults to 1.

 Stack: `[a, b, c, d]` to `[c, d, a, b]`

+### `typeof`

+Causes the compiler to emit a diagnostic during codegen with the type of the top value.